 - an analysis showing the number of hours of instruction received weekly by each class in each subject of the school curriculum

-An independent school and anyone responsible or engaged in the management or operation of the school must comply with public policies and legislation designed to safeguard the welfare of children and young people and public health and safety which includes premises health and safety requirements.
+If you are responsible for, or engaged in the management or operation of, an independent school, you must comply with public policies and legislation.
+This includes public health and safety, which incorporates premises health and safety requirements.
+This is to safeguard the welfare of children and young people.
 Information about the vetting of adults working with children is available on the AccessNI pages on the nidirect website.
-Information about public health and safety can be accessed from the Health and Safety Executive for Northern Ireland website on www.hseni.gov.uk
+Information about public health and safety can be read on the Health and Safety Executive for Northern Ireland website.

-The premises should be suitable for use as a school, having regard to the number, ages, gender and abilities of the pupils in attendance.
+The premises should be suitable for use as a school.
+You should consider the number, ages, gender and abilities of the pupils in attendance.

 You should provide efficient and suitable instruction having regard to the ages, gender and abilities of the pupils in attendance.

-The Department may refuse an application for the registration of a school, if any of these requirements is not met.
+The Department may refuse an application for the registration of your school, if you do not meet these requirements.

-The Department will advise you that the school is provisionally registered as an independent school, when all the documentation associated with the application form is received, provided that the persons holding registered positions are in compliance with the AccessNI rules rules.
+When all the documentation associated with the application form is received, the Department (DE) will advise you that the school is provisionally registered as an independent school.
+This is providing that the persons holding registered positions have complied with the AccessNI rules.
 Only AccessNI compliant persons can be engaged in the operation of the school.
-At this initial stage, the Department will advise you of the time period for the full registration process and the means of redress in the event of the application being refused.
+At this initial stage, DE will advise you of the time period for the full registration process and the means of redress in the event of the application being refused.

-The Education and Training Inspectorate (www.etini.gov.uk) is responsible for inspecting the standards of education provision in independent schools and will arrange an inspection visit after the date of the receipt of an application form for the registration of a new school.
+The Education and Training Inspectorate (ETI) is responsible for inspecting the standards of education provision in independent schools.
+ETI will arrange an inspection visit after the date of the receipt of an application form for the registration of a new school.

-The Department will notify you in writing of the outcome of the full registration process.
-However, if a complication arises which justifies a delay in taking a decision on the registration of the school as an independent school at the end of the six months, the Department is entitled to extend the six months deadline by a limited period.
-If this occurs you will be notified of the period of the extension.
+DE will notify you in writing of the outcome of the full registration process.
+However, if a complication arises which justifies a delay in taking a decision on the registration of independent school at the end of the six months, DE is entitled to extend the six months deadline by a limited period.
+If this happens, you will be notified of the period of the extension.

-The Department should be notified immediately, in writing, of any change in the proprietorship or teaching staff or postal address of an independent school.
+You should immediately notify DE in writing of any change in the proprietorship or teaching staff or postal address of an independent school.